-In January 2010, the Pew Centre of Journalism’s published a report detailing a study in which had analysed the way people get their information in the US city of Baltimore.
-The results were conclusive—people still get most of their information from “traditional” media sources.
+In January 2010, the Pew Centre of Journalism published a report detailing a study in which they had analysed the way people get their information in the City of Baltimore.
+The results were conclusive — people still get most of their information from “traditional” media sources.
 An analysis of independent media – or “blogs” as they are sometimes known – showed that 96 per cent of stories simply came from recycling stories found in the mainstream press.
 However, the study also showed that the mainstream press was producing 73 per cent less information than 10 years ago.

 In other words, despite us getting almost all our information from traditional sources, these sources are producing less new stories than ever before.

 And where are most these stories coming from?
-With the extra demands placed on the dwindling number of main-stream journalists, they are increasingly reaching for stage managed events and press releases to create their stories.
-Pew reported that a staggering 86 per cent of stories were produced by power, with only 14% of stories resulting from actual journalism—research, investigation, interviewing sources, digging, et al.
+With the extra demands placed on the dwindling number of mainstream journalists, they are increasingly reaching for stage managed events and press releases to create their stories.
+Pew reported that a staggering 86 per cent of stories were produced by power, with only 14% of stories resulting from actual journalism — research, investigation, interviewing sources, digging and so on.

 We get most of our news from PR companies.
 Whilst journalism has declined, career opportunities within the public relations industry have boomed.
 In 1970, the ratio of PR officers to journalists was 1:1.
 In 1980, it stretched to 1.2 PR people to every journalist.
 Now, we see an eye-watering 4:1 disparity.
 It has reached the point where we now see PR companies producing fully edited news stories that are shown on commercial media networks in their entirety, without any notification to viewers or listeners that this is pure spin.

 Nicholls says “democracy is at stake” and this seems no exaggeration.